murer/qunit-page/README.md

 ## QUnit CSS

-QUnit css make `#qunit-fixture invisible`.
+QUnit css make `#qunit-fixture` invisible.
 If you want see your pages you need to change like this:

     #qunit-fixture {
     	position: absolute;